Savings 101: Healthcare strategies for self-funded companies

-A large supermarket chain based in Texas, H-E-B, has seen this savings firsthand.
-“H-E-B’s internal analysis show that annual healthcare claims are about $1500 higher among nonparticipants in its workplace wellness program than among participants with a high risk health status,” according to a story in the Harvard Business Review.
+A large supermarket chain based in Texas, H-E-B, has seen these savings firsthand.
+“H-E-B’s internal analysis shows that annual healthcare claims are about $1500 higher among nonparticipants in its workplace wellness program than among participants with a high-risk health status,” according to a story in the Harvard Business Review.

 Managing chronic diseases can lower healthcare costs, according to a RAND Corporation study.
 Examining a large employee wellness program offered by PepsiCo, researchers found that “efforts to help employees manage chronic illnesses saved $3.78 in healthcare costs for every $1 invested in the effort,’’ according to the RAND Corporation.

 Working with a healthcare provider that understands the challenges employers face is critical.
 Healthcare2U provides a network of direct primary care clinics so employees have convenient access to the healthcare they need.